Mark D. Sanders

 Mark Daniel Sanders (born September 7, 1950) is an American country music songwriter.
 He has written 15 No. 1 hits, 50 singles, and over 200 cuts, including the famous Lee Ann Womack single "I Hope You Dance", co-written with Tia Sillers.

+He has recently proclaimed himself the Vice Mayor of Centennial Small Dog Park in Nashville.

 Early life

 Sanders was born in Los Angeles, California on September 7, 1950.
 He lived in the Lemiert Park area of Los Angeles until his family moved to the City of Orange in Orange County.
 He graduated from Villa Park High School in 1968, lettering in basketball all three years, and then played two more years of basketball at Fullerton Junior College.

 While majoring in literature, Sanders also enjoyed surfing at the University of California, San Diego, where he wrote his first songs.
 After graduation he worked as a VISTA volunteer in Arkansas for eighteen months, then earned his teaching certificate at the University of Arkansas in Fayetteville.

 He and his first wife returned to California in 1975, where he taught for three years in the Orange Unified School District.
 He abandoned a teaching career after the passage of California's controversial Proposition 13, then had a succession of menial jobs until making the decision to pursue songwriting as a career in Nashville in early 1980.
 He and the same first wife arrived in Tennessee on March 5, 1980.

 There were more menial jobs awaiting Sanders in Nashville: cooking at the Sailmaker and Ruby Tuesday's, substitute teaching, two years in charge of In School Suspension at Hillsboro High School and driving a tour bus.

 In 1986, he married Cindy Sasser whom he met while working at Hillsboro High School.
 After a lengthy, successful songwriting career, Mark now enjoys fly fishing the Yampa river in Steamboat Springs, Colorado where he and Cindy spend their summers, body surfing in Maui where they spend their winters, traveling and spending time with their adult children.